Blog

 Reptiles are cold blooded meaning they require external warmth to thrive.
 When the ambient temperature gets too cold they simply shut down and go inactive.
 Where adapted to do so, this can be a strong survival tool to wait out the winter where they can re-emerge in the warmth of spring and summer.
 In the more tropical areas where the winter is mild, they can tune their habits to coincide with the sun and flourish all year long.
 As reptile keepers, it is our challenge to simulate those needs without direct access to the sun and often times in climates that are inhospitable to our reptilian friends.

-In order to provide them with the full spectrum of needs as the sun provides, we must first understand what exactly the sun contributes to their wellbeing, and also understand what dangers that presents.
+In order to provide them with full spectrum lighting as the sun provides, we must first understand what exactly the sun contributes to their wellbeing, and also understand what dangers that presents.
 It might surprise you that sound and light have travel in much the same way, through waves.
 Deeper sounds have slow waves, higher sounds have faster waves.
-The distance between the peaks of each wave is its frequency (how often the peak happens in a given time).
+The distance between the peaks of each wave is its called frequency (how often the peak happens in a given time).
 Sound waves travel slowly and light waves travel much faster.
+Light spectrum is just a representation of high frequency.

 UVC: It is important that you don’t use just any light with your reptile.
-Even thought our ozone filters out dangerous UVC waves, some of our manmade lights can reintroduce it.
+Even though our ozone filters out dangerous UVC waves, some of our manmade lights can reintroduce it.
 This is particularly dangerous to reptiles as UVC can kill cells and is a leading cause of blindness in many captive kept lizards.
+Some low quality lights that are being marketed for reptiles emit dangerous levels of UVC and will harm your reptiles.
+Always buy from a reputable supplier that submits to independant testing.

 UVB: This is the one you hear the most about.
 It is responsible for the initial conversion of cholesterol in the skin of reptiles to the building blocks that can be converted to vitamin D3.
-The human eye cannot see this spectrum but many reptiles can which gives them special perception that we lack.
+The human eye cannot see this spectrum but many reptiles can, which gives them special perception that we lack.
 None of your household light bulbs produce UVB, it takes a special process with special types of glass to create a bulb that can produce this wave length.
-It is also important to note that most plastic and glass do not allow UVB to pass through unless they were specially designed to do so.
-Most household and terrarium glass is actually designed to block uv rays.
+It is also important to note that most plastic and glass do not allow UVB to pass through them unless they were specially designed to do so.
+Most household and terrarium glass is actually designed to block uv rays rather than pass it through.

 UVA: This band of light is responsible for the conversion of UVB's pre- vitamin D3 into vitamin D3 which ultimately benefits your reptiles.
 This vitamin helps to bind calcium.
 Your lizard has the special ability to self regulate the exact amount of D3 it needs which makes providing this light much safer than trying to provide a balance through supplements.